warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 -	`"type": "json"`
 -	`"type": "text"`

-<br>This overview explains how to build and query data using Cloudant Query: </br>
+<br>This overview shows you how to build and query data using Cloudant Query: </br>
 <iframe width="280" height="158" src="https://www.youtube.com/embed/Y-MFcqFHe4I" frameborder="0" allowfullscreen title="Building and Querying using Cloudant Query"></iframe>

 #### Creating a "type=json" index